 \section{Conclusion}

-We extend the classical Robbins-Siegmund theorem to handle the critical regime where the zero-order term has divergent summation but is square summable, a setting that arises naturally in many modern stochastic approximation and RL algorithms.
+We extend the classical Robbins-Siegmund theorem to handle the critical regime where the zero-order term has a divergent sum but is square-summable, a setting that arises naturally in many modern stochastic approximation and RL algorithms.
 Our extended framework provides precise almost sure convergence rates, high-probability concentration bounds, and $L^p$ convergence rates, enabling fine-grained analysis of algorithms previously beyond theoretical reach.

-As a key application, we establish the first complete convergence characterization of linear $Q$-learning, including almost sure convergence rates, maximal concentration bound with exponential tails, and $L^p$ convergence rates, demonstrating that linear $Q$-learning converges with explicit, quantifiable rates despite that it was deemed instable for decades.
+As a key application, we establish the first complete convergence characterization of linear $Q$-learning, including almost sure convergence rates, maximal concentration bound with exponential tails, and $L^p$ convergence rates, demonstrating that linear $Q$-learning converges with explicit, quantifiable rates despite having been deemed unstable for decades.

 Our framework opens several promising directions: extending the analysis to nonlinear function approximation, handling non-Markovian noise models, and developing adaptive algorithms that exploit the precise convergence characterization to optimize learning rates.
 More broadly, our results suggest that many algorithms previously thought to be theoretically intractable may yield to careful analysis using our extended framework.